junjason/Facebook_Clone/README.md

 To run, download the demo.

 1. Open up terminal in the root directory
-2. cd into the frontend and run 'npm install'
+2. cd into the frontend and run `npm install`
-3. run 'npm start' from the frontend
+3. run `npm start` from the frontend
-4. cd back to root and run 'rails s'
+4. cd back to root and run `rails s`
 5. demo should be available on localhost:3000/

 ## Features Implemented